Can You Drink Flavored Sparkling Water on Carnivore Diet? Hard Truths!

 What are the health benefits of sparkling water?

-Specifically to the carnivore diet, the biggest health benefits are probably mental.
-Many people from a carnivore diet have probably drunk a lot of sodas in their lives, and if they really enjoy them, then sparkling water is sometimes a nice transition drink to just drinking normal water.
+Specifically to the carnivore diet, the most significant health benefits are probably mental.
+Many people from a carnivore diet have probably drunk a lot of sodas in their lives, and if they really enjoy them, then sparkling water is sometimes a nice transition drink to just drinking regular water.

 Some people also say it helps improve digestion; maybe it does.
-I never noticed any digestion improvements, but maybe it will work for you.
+I never noticed any digestion improvements, but perhaps it will work for you.

-What I do know is that there are a lot of drinks that don’t work for the carnivore diet, which we cover here.
+What I do know is that many drinks don’t work for the carnivore diet, which we cover here.

 What are the health concerns with sparking water?

-If you really want to geek out on the goods and bads of carbonated water, then check this article by Healthline.
+If you want to geek out on the good and bad of carbonated water, then check this article by Healthline.

 Why you should be wary of flavored sparkling water